 Some 269 yachts are expected to cross the start line tomorrow, ranging from the 30.5m Magic Carpet Cubed, last year’s overall winner, the most powerful boat in this year’s fleet and favourite for line honours, down through the other Maxis and Mini maxis, such as High Spirit and L4/Trifork winner of the Sanremo to Saint-Tropez race; the fifty-footers like Team Vision Future and Arobas 2 (winner in the Marseille to Saint-Tropez race); forty-footers including Chestress 3; and not forgetting the thirty foot yachts, such as Alexia Barrier’s Torial.Fr-4 Ever.

-For Nacho Postigo, the Spanish navigator on the largely Russian-crewed 19.98m Maxi High Spirit, the forecast conditions are not ideal: “This is my fourth race and while I always enjoy the challenge, this year does not look to be too flashy in terms of wind!
+For Nacho Postigo, the Spanish navigator on the largely Russian-crewed 19.98m Maxi High Spirit, the forecast conditions are not ideal for the inshore series: “This is my fourth race and while I always enjoy the challenge, this year does not look to be too flashy in terms of wind!
 That said, it is always special starting a race from Saint-Tropez and of course rounding the Giraglia is something very particular, especially if it’s early in the morning.”

 While the faster yachts might be expecting to finish the offshore race in between 26 and 32 hours, posing little threat to the existing course record of 14 hours, 56 minutes and 16 seconds set in 2012, the smallest in the fleet will be hoping to arrive no later than Friday to re-join the shoreside festivities that move to the Yacht Club Italiano after the start.
 Alexia Barrier, sailing single-handed, is projecting an arrival early in the morning on Friday: “I’m happy with the weather forecast.
 It is better for me that it starts calm and builds after the Giraglia, but I’m expecting a difficult leg to Genoa.”